LSBUSGP/StaticData/README.md

 Where do these calls need to go?

 We need to set the time after winning the level.
 This can be added to the `YouWin` function in `Level.cs`.
-Then we can load the time after the `ShowIntroduction` function in `Level.cs`.
+Then we can load the time after the `ShowIntro` function in `Level.cs`.
 Finally, we can delete the time key at the beginning of the game in the `Start` function.
 Following the principle of "tell don't ask" we can get the `Timer` class to perform these functions for us.

 ## Static data